-Var Model Description HV201 Major source of drinking water for members of the household.
+Var Model Description HV201 HV202 X Major source of drinking water for members of the household.
 Individual codes are country-specific, but the major categories are standard.
-HV202 Major source of water for household use other than for drinking.
+Major source of water for household use other than for drinking.
 Individual codes are country-specific, but the major categories are standard.
-HV203 Whether the same source of water is used for drinking water as for household water.
-HV204 Time taken to get to the water source for household water.
-BASE: All respondents except those with household water piped into the residence, yard or plot (HV202 $<>$ 11 & HV202 $<>$ 21).
+HV203 X Whether the same source of water is used for drinking water as for household water.
+HV204 Time taken to get to the water source for household drinking water.
+BASE: All respondents except those with household drinking water either piped to, or available from a well in, the residence, yard or plot or who use rainwater or bottled water (HV2021 $\Leftrightarrow$ 11 & HV2021 $\Leftrightarrow$ 21 & HV2021 $\Leftrightarrow$ 41 & HV2021 $\Leftrightarrow$ 61).
 The actual selection criteria is country-specific.
 HV205 Type of toilet facility in the household.
 Individual codes are country-specific, but the major categories are standard.
-Whether the household has: HV206 Electricity.
-HV207 A radio.
-HV208 A television.
-HV209 A refrigerator.
-Whether any member of the household has: HV210 A bicycle.
-HV211 A motorcycle.
-HV212 A car.
+HV206 HV207 HV208 HV209 Whether the household has: Electricity.
+A radio.
+A television.
+A refrigerator.
+HV210 HV211 HV212 Whether any member of the household has: A bicycle.
+A motorcycle.
+A car.
 HV213 Main material of the floor.
 Individual codes are country-specific, but the major categories are standard.
 HV214 X Main material of the walls.
 Individual codes are country-specific, but the major categories are standard.
 HV215 X Main material of the roof.
 Individual codes are country-specific, but the major categories are standard.
 HV216 Number of rooms used for sleeping in the household.
 HV217 Relationship structure in the household describes the household composition in the following categories: one adult, two related adults of the opposite sex, two related adults of the same sex, three or more related adults, all other combinations.
 Only usual (de jure) members aged 15 and over are considered in determining the relationship structure.
 HV218 Line number of head of household.
 This should always be 01, however there are some households in certain surveys in which the head of household has not been listed as the first person in the household listing.
-HV219 HV220 Sex of head of household.
+HV219 HV220 person in the household listing.
+Sex of head of household.
 Age of head of household.